 But whether you've bought it to make a concerted effort to get in better shape, or just monitor the activity you're already doing, a fitness tracker can help - and it's a lot cheaper than most gym memberships.

-Here's the thing: to get the most out of it you'll want to do more than just strap a Fitbit Charge HR or Jawbone UP2 to your wrist and hope for the best - but don't worry, you don't have to do loads of annoying extra tasks just to actually use the thing.
+Here's the thing: to get the most out of it you'll want to do more than just strap a Fitbit Charge 3 or Honor Band 4 to your wrist and hope for the best - but don't worry, you don't have to do loads of annoying extra tasks just to actually use the thing.

 1. Set targets and build on them gradually